 Indonesia is a vast and diverse country with a range of extraordinary sites and places that are worthy of anyone’s bucket list, with majestic temples, otherworldly volcanoes and more islands and UNESCO world heritage sites you can count, in no particular order here are 10 of the absolute best bucket list destinations in Indonesia.

-Getting there may be akin to a descent into Hades itself, but viewing this active volcanic crater at sunrise is worthy of every bucket list.
+Getting there may be akin to a descent into Hades itself, but viewing this active volcanic crater at sunrise is worthy of anyone’s bucket list.
 The landscape of the caldera from the surrounding craters really is one of the most spectacular and memorable views on the planet and is well worth the time and hassle it takes to get up there.

 Komodo National Park.

 This paradisaical collection of three islands are more than just stunning, picturesque backdrops to a leisurely speedboat cruise around the Indonesian archipelago.
 The UNESCO world heritage national park is also home to the majestic Komodo dragons who roam freely around the islands and are viewed with the help of skilled and knowledgeable rangers.
 Simply visiting these absolutely stunning islands is worth the trip in it’s own right, but seeing these amazing and endangered animals up close really is a once in a lifetime experience.

 Karimunjawa is Java’s hidden paradise, unknown to all but the most savvy travellers and locals themselves.
 This stretch of 27 pristine beaches and tropical islands along an archipelago are still largely untouched by mass tourism and are the perfect way to escape from normal society for a while and relax in tropical heaven.

 The famous temple of Borobudur is not only a majestic architectural wonder and a UNESCO world heritage site in it’s own right, it is also the single largest Buddhist temple in the world, making it yet another unique wonder that Indonesia has to offer.

 Raja Ampat Islands.